bjornharrtell/jdbc-http-server/README.md

 By default jdbc-http-server will try to find a DataSource from a JDNI Resource named `jdbc/db`.
 The name can be overriden with system property `jdbc-http-server.jdni`.

+Alternatively, you can also provide a file named `hikari.properties` in classpath.
+See further documentation for [HikariCP](https://github.com/brettwooldridge/HikariCP).

 ### Logging

 The default logging level is INFO.
 Refer to [Logback](http://logback.qos.ch/) for